J-Neto/petShop-agenda/config/README.md

-- Arquivos de configuração do projeto, neste caso, do express
+- 'Arquivos de configuração do projeto, neste caso, do express'